 - During the field trip, students will explore many aspects of Oklahoma’s rich history.
-Plan activities to follow-up and reinforce what they have learned.
+Plan activities to follow up and reinforce what they have learned.

 Activity sheets offer students and families a unique way to explore the museum at their own pace.
-Our activity sheets provide you with the tools necessary to evaluate the student’s learning experience.
+Our activity sheets provide educators the tools necessary to evaluate the student’s learning experience.
 For families, they provide themes or guidance for locating artifacts.
 Please feel free to modify activity sheets to fit your needs.
 Make sure you print your sheets within one week of your visit to ensure you have the most recent version.
 All activity sheets are in PDF format.

-- Oklahoma History Center activity sheet
+- Elementary activity sheet

 - Outdoor Exhibits activity sheet